Gwen wants to be the acclaimed reporter her father is. Has she got what it takes?

 "I might have gotten a great story out of it."

 He pointed his finger at the stack of papers he reads every morning with his coffee.
-The one on top read "Body of Child found in Drainage Ditch".
+The one on top read "Body of Two Year Old Child found in Drainage Ditch".

 "Honey, your behavior isn't safe.
 A good reporter doesn't take foolish chances.
 I have personally known war correspondents that died chasing a story.
 Marge, do you remember Tony Lemmons?"